wendyverdonk93/docs/content/payment-methods/billing-suite/klarna/user-guide/processing-refunds.md

 weight: 2
 ---

+{{< details title="Refund rules" >}}
 - You cannot refund more than the amount of the original transaction.

 - There is no time limit on refunding successful transactions, so long as the receiving bank can process the refund.

-## Via our API
-Make a POST `/orders/{order_id}/refunds` request.
-See API Reference – [Refund with shopping cart](/api/#refund-with-shopping-cart).

-### In MultiSafepay Control

-You can process 3 types of refund: full, partial, and discounts.
+- Refunds are only processed if there are enough funds in your MultiSafepay balance.

-Refunds can only be processed for payments linked to transactions.
+- Refunds can only be processed for payments linked to transactions.
 If no payment is linked to the transaction, the customer receives credit on their invoice instead.

+- The customer receives the refund in the bank account they originally paid from within the next business day.

+If a refund fails, email the Support Team at <support@multisafepay.com>

+{{< /details >}}

+## In your MultiSafepay account

 {{< details title="Full refunds" >}}